APPLY FOR JOBS

 For more information on this program, contact the Human Resources Operations Center at 202-231-4762.

 Download PDF: Civilian Legacy Employment Availability Reserve Program (CLEAR)

 DIA believes in strengthening national security by growing a workforce of diverse perspectives, developing officers to have the attributes and abilities to meet today’s requirements and tomorrow’s challenges, and engaging every officer in mission accomplishment to enhance all-source intelligence operations around the globe.

 A diverse workforce is critical to improving and maintaining a competitive advantage.
 Focusing on diversity and looking for ways to achieve an inclusive environment is not just a “nice to have” objective; it makes good sense.
 Diversity improves the quality of DIA’s workforce and offers a higher return on investment in human capital.
 DIA’s future depends on the quality of employees we recruit today.

 DIA’s success depends on the skills of its diverse workforce and a shared commitment to executing the Defense Intelligence mission.
 The agency believes that every member of the workforce must have an equal opportunity to excel in their career through improved training, mentoring, and access to challenging work opportunities.
 DIA also recognizes that a richly diverse workforce with a broad range of skills, capabilities, and perspectives is only achieved through thoughtful recruitment, development and retention activities.
-Discrimination of any kind – based on race, color, religion, sex, national origin, age, disability (physical or mental), and/or sexual orientation, retaliation, genetic information – is prohibited.
+Discrimination of any kind – based on race, color, religion, sex, national origin, age, disability (physical or mental), and/or sexual orientation – is prohibited.